-- a.
-The Committee shall consider proposals for changes in the General Institute Requirements and make suitable recommendations to the Faculty. - b.
-The Committee shall act with power on proposals for subjects which may be used to satisfy the Science Distribution and Laboratory Requirements within the General Institute Requirements and shall report such actions to the Faculty.
-Only subjects with prerequisites such that the subjects can be taken by freshmen or sophomores are eligible for this purpose; except that the Committee is authorized to specify other subjects which may be used to satisfy the Laboratory Requirement.
-Approved Laboratory subjects shall emphasize as much as possible work of project type or laboratory technique which follows approaches used by professionals in the field. - c.
+- c.
 The Committee shall act with power for the Faculty on requests from individual students for exceptions to the General Institute Requirements. - d.
 The Committee shall act with power on proposals for changes in undergraduate subjects of instruction and shall report all approved changes to the Faculty. - e.
-The Committee shall act with power on proposals for new curricula and changes in existing curricula, and shall report all approvals to the Faculty.
+The Committee shall act with power on proposals for new curricula, changes in existing curricula, and discontinuation of existing curricula, when such proposals do not involve substantial changes in policies relating to undergraduate educational matters.
+All approvals shall be reported to the Faculty.
 Each department shall indicate whether the proposed curriculum shall lead to the degree Bachelor of Science in a specified field or to the degree Bachelor of Science without designation of field.
 In the latter case the graduate's record and transcript shall indicate the department recommending the degree.
-Upon request of a department, the Committee may approve in the case of an individual student a program leading to the degree Bachelor of Science without designation of field.

-- 1.75.3 The Committee on Undergraduate Admissions and Financial Aid shall consist of six elected Faculty members, three undergraduate students, and, ex officiis, the Dean for Undergraduate Education, the Director of Admissions, the Director of Student Financial Aid, and the Head of the Undergraduate Academic Support Office.
+Upon request of a department, the Committee may approve in the case of an individual student a program leading to the degree Bachelor of Science without designation of field. - f.
+In considering proposals to terminate existing curricula, the Committee shall determine that adequate provisions are made to: (1) enable students currently enrolled in the curriculum to complete their academic requirements; (2) give reasonable notice to all departments whose curricula may be affected by the termination; and (3) advise other relevant Faculty committees of changes affecting Institute Requirements. - 1.75.3 The Committee on Undergraduate Admissions and Financial Aid shall consist of six elected Faculty members, three undergraduate students, and, ex officiis, the Dean for Undergraduate Education and Student Affairs, the Director of Admissions, the Director of Student Financial Aid, and the Head of the Office of Undergraduate Academic Affairs.
 The Committee shall be responsible for formulating and reviewing policies on admission of all undergraduate students, including college transfers, except in cases of students applying for readmission, and on financial aid to students, including undergraduate scholarships, loans, and student employment.
-The Committee shall also exercise prior review of MIT publications and formal releases directed toward the prospective undergraduate student. - 1.76.1 The Committee on Academic Performance shall consist of six elected members of the Faculty, three undergraduate students, and the following ex officio, nonvoting members: the Dean for Student Affairs, the Dean for Undergraduate Education, the Registrar, the Medical Director, the Director of Student Financial Aid, the Head of the Student Assistance Services, and the Head of the Undergraduate Academic Support Office.
+The Committee shall also exercise prior review of MIT publications and formal releases directed toward the prospective undergraduate student. - 1.76.1 The Committee on Academic Performance shall consist of six elected members of the Faculty, three undergraduate students, and the following ex officio nonvoting members: the Dean for Undergraduate Education and Student Affairs, the Registrar, the Medical Director, the Director of Student Financial Aid, the Head of the Student Assistance Services, and the Head of the Office of Undergraduate Academic Affairs.

 The Committee shall be concerned with the academic performance of undergraduates.
-It shall make recommendations to the Faculty on such matters as minimum scholastic standards, examinations, and grading, in consultation with the Committee on Graduate School Policy on those matters which also relate to graduate students.
+It shall make recommendations to the Faculty on such matters as minimum scholastic standards, calendar changes, examinations, and grading, in consultation with the Committee on Graduate School Policy on those matters which also relate to graduate students.